Should you be worried about #Glaucoma? Yes, if you are over 40.

-Everyone over 40 years of age should get an eye examination to rule out #Glaucoma though it can affect anybody including children and even infants.
-People more at risk are those who fall in one or more of the following groups
+Eye Doctors at Krishna Netralaya - best eye hospital in Gurgaon, India - say that everyone over 40 years of age should get an eye examination to rule out #Glaucoma.
+Although Glaucoma can affect anybody including children and even infants, people more at risk are those who fall in one or more of the following groups

 Over 40 years old

 Suffer from certain medical conditions such as Diabetes, High Blood Pressure, Cardiac diseases, Migraine and Sickle Cell Anemia

 Suffer from high degree of nearsightedness or farsightedness